Pediatric Craniosynostosis Surgery: What You Should Know

 Cranial vault remodeling: This is the surgical approach that doctors have relied on for decades to treat craniosynostosis.
 This is typically performed for babies 5-6 months of age or older.

 In this surgery, a team of doctors:.

 - Makes an incision along a baby’s scalp.

 - Reshapes and replaces the bone to allow for improved overall head shape and increased space for the developing brain.

 Pediatric Craniosynostosis Surgery: Minimally Invasive Approach

-- Use an endoscope, a flexible, thin tube with a light, to see the inside of the scalp.
+- Use an endoscope, a thin tube with a light, to see the inside of the scalp.

 - Remove the affected bone.

 - Guide remaining skull growth with a molding helmet.

 After an endoscopic surgery, your child will need to wear a cranial orthotic helmet for a period of time.
 This helps to mold the head into a normal shape as it continues to grow.